SDS-192-Intro/MP1/README.md

 * Multivariate Plotting
   * Have you produced at least one plot visualizing the values in two variables in the dataset?
   * Have you detailed at least one quantitative finding, and at least one interpretation of that finding in the blog post?
-* Error Resolution and Problem-Solving
-  * Do you describe at least one challenge that you faced in completing the computational portions of the assignmemt and how you solved it in standards.Rmd?